steglasaurous/song-overlay/README.md

    | Reconnect on Disconnct  | Checked                        |
    | Actions > Message       | Synth Riders Websocket Message |

+6. After adding, the websocket won't automatically connect to the game at first.
+Right-click on it and click "connect" to force it to start connecting.

 ### Beat Saber